DETERGENTS AND THE NEWER WASHING MACHINES

 In preparation for the Statue of Liberty's 100th anniversary in 1986, 99 years' worth of grime had to be removed from its inner copper walls, without causing damage.
 Baking soda — more than 100 tons — was the cleaner of choice,28 so there's a good chance it can remove dirt and grime around your home too.
 Here are a few examples of how it can be used:

-For disinfecting purposes, one study found spraying vinegar, followed by hydrogen peroxide, was effective for killing a variety of bacteria, including E. coli, Listeria and Salmonella.30 You can also spray white vinegar onto a dusting of baking soda to clean your tubs and tile floors.
+For disinfection.
+One study found spraying vinegar, followed by hydrogen peroxide, was effective for killing a variety of bacteria, including E. coli, Listeria and Salmonella.30 You can also spray white vinegar onto a dusting of baking soda to clean your tubs and tile floors.

 15 Ways to Clean With Lemons